hotwax/oms-documentation/user-manuals/order-management/update-sales-order.md

 Details need to be updated for each shipgroup of an order.
 {% endhint %}

-1. Go to  the Hamburger Menu in the OMS > Order Management section > Sales Orders to open the Find Sales Order page.
-2. Select the order to open the View Sales Order page.
-3. Click the Edit function.
+1. Click the Edit function.
-4. Enter the required details in the form and save.
+2. Enter the required details in the form and save.
-5. Click the edit function against the Shipping method.
+3. Click the edit function against the Shipping method.
-6. Choose the method from the list and Save.
+4. Choose the method from the list and Save.

 {% embed url="https://youtu.be/11nFbayax3I" %}
 Video: Update Shipping Details